TL;DR

 product_price = scrapy.Field()

-product_imagelink = scrapy.Field()
+product_image_link = scrapy.Field()

 The functionalities of Scrapy do not stop here!!

-- It is faster than most of the HTTP libraries provided by Python.
+settings.pyfile by changing the value ofCONCURRENT_REQUESTS.
+This will help you to check how much load an API can handle. - It is faster than most of the HTTP libraries provided by Python.

 Selenium is a framework to test websites and other web applications.
 It supports multiple programming languages and on top of that, you get support from multiple browsers not just Chrome.
 It provides APIs to make connections with your driver.